aaron9000/F/README.md

 - Makes repetitive data transformations easier

 ##Add to Your Project
 Place `F.cs` in your Scripts folder.
+(Link to file)[https://github.com/aaron9000/F/blob/master/Assets/F/F.cs]

 ##Running the Tests
 F's tests are written for Unity's testing framework.
 Open the project in the Unity3D editor to run them.